JieLuoybfq/JGR-atmosphere-data-2019/README.md

 # Optical modeling of black carbon with non-absorbing coatings: The effect of coating configurations

-### This is the introduction for the data published on JGR-Atmosphere by Luo et al.
+### This is the introduction for data of the paper submitted to JGR-Atmosphere by Luo et al.

 ###  When using the data, please note: